PSYC 349 – Forensic Psychology

 Description

-The course offers an introduction to the field of Forensic Psychology, a fast-developing branch of psychology with a wide range of opportunities for practical application.
-The course shows how forensic psychologists are required in legal proceedings regarding civil, juvenile, and criminal courts.
-Topics of the course include juveniles and delinquency, civil litigations, crime, and its punishment.
+The course offers an introduction to the field of Forensic Psychology, a fast developing branch of psychology with a wide range of opportunities for practical application.
+The course shows how forensic psychologists are required in legal proceedings regarding civile, juvenile and criminal courts.
+Topics of the course include: juveniles and delinquency, violent crime and its offenders.
 Students are introduced to investigative psychology through exercises in criminal and geographical profiling.
 Students get hands-on experience on consulting with courts by numerous case studies inserted in the class lectures.
-Special focus is dedicated to rehabilitation programs and correctional facilities in general.
-Students are getting inside views to new challenges in the field as society and its laws change.
+Special focus is dedicated to investigative psychology and its use in the legal field.
+Students thus receive insights into new challenges in this field as society and its laws change.
+During the course students will participate in field trips as indicated during the course or to guest lectures (TBA).
+The course uses PPT presentations, readings, class discussion, role playing, and short videos.

 Course descriptions may be subject to occasional minor modifications at the discretion of the instructor